neynarxyz/go-sdk/hub-api/docs/ReactionsAPI.md

 func main() {
 	targetFid := int32(56) // int32 | The FID of the cast's creator.
 Required to uniquely identify the cast that received the reactions.
-Must be used in conjunction with target_hash. targetHash := "targetHash_example" // string | The unique hash identifier of the cast that received the reactions.
+Must be used in conjunction with target_hash. targetHash := "0xfec8fd3546e1f46cf5ad10a4ff9f5d53a3bbe9be" // string | The unique hash identifier of the cast that received the reactions.
 This is a 40-character hexadecimal string prefixed with '0x' that uniquely identifies the cast within the creator's posts.
 Must be used with target_fid. reactionType := openapiclient.ReactionType("Like") // ReactionType |  (default to "Like") pageSize := int32(56) // int32 | Maximum number of messages to return in a single response (optional) reverse := true // bool | Reverse the sort order, returning latest messages first (optional)